Massage Therapy Styles and Health Benefits

 Developed to help with muscle systems used for a particular sport, sports massage uses a variety of approaches to help athletes in training -- before, during, or after sports events.
 You might use it to promote flexibility and help prevent injuries.
 Or, it may help muscle strains, aiding healing after a sports injury.

 Ever gone to a county fair, music festival, or conference and envied other people getting chair massages?
+Passed by the chair massage section in an airport?
 Or, maybe you're lucky enough to work at a company that offers 15- to 20-minute massages as a regular benefit.
 Onsite, chair massages are done while you're seated fully clothed in a portable, specially designed chair.
 They usually involve a massage of your neck, shoulders, back, arms, and hands.